jacobvc/Neopixel-Display-System/NeopixelClient/README.md

 * Use the
 new project wizard to create a new .NET MAUI application, then delete all of the .xaml and .xaml.cs files in the root directory

-* create a new App.cs file that implements a trivial App
+* Asd a new App.cs c,lass that implements a trivial App and replace

+       internal class App
+       {
+       }

+with

        public class App : Application
        {